Use this sub action to copy files to a destination.

 To view the metadata (text) in the files you are copying, select this checkbox.
 This way you can verify that the files contain the necessary amount of text and, if needed, make changes to the text.
 Select the template you want to use when displaying the metadata from the Display IPTC text using the following template dropdown list.
 Select a text editor from the Use the following text editor dropdown list.
 This text editor will be used if you would like to view or change the metadata.
 The user will have to click on the Text button to open the selected editor for viewing and/or changing the metadata.

 Required Fields: This option is used to check if text has been entered into one or more specified metadata field(s).
 It may for instance be used before an image is archived to make sure that information has been added to selected fields.
-This is necessary if you at a later state would like to search for metadata that has been entered into this field.
+This is necessary if you at a later stage would like to search for metadata that has been entered into this field.
 Use the Add and Remove buttons to choose which fields you wish to make required.
 Then, when the action is executed, FotoStation will highlight any empty required fields to make them easier to see and fill in.

-Allow to Bypass When a Required Field is Missing: If you would like the users to be able to continue with the copying sub action even if one or more required fields are empty, you should select the checkbox Allow to bypass when a required filed is missing.
+Allow to Bypass When a Required Field is Missing: If you would like the users to be able to continue with the copying sub action even if one or more required fields are empty, you should select the checkbox Allow to bypass when a required field is missing.
 If this checkbox is not selected, you may discover that you have to abort the entire action because you can’t or won’t add metadata to the required fields.